BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Full_Length_Protocols/README.md

 * Per cell population

 To define the call of expression of a gene in a cell population as "present", we compute the density ratio.
-Based on the densoty ratio the gene can be classified as present with high confidence or low confidence of expression.
-The classification is based on 2 main cut-offs: proportion (proportion intergenic/proportion coding = 0.05) and density (density ratio where the density of intergenic region is low then the density of protein coding).
+We compute 2 cut-offs: "proportion" (proportion intergenic/proportion coding = 0.05) and "density" (density ratio where the density of intergenic region is lower then the density of protein coding).
+A gene is classified as present with high confidence if its expression is above the "proportion" cut-off, and with low confidence if it is below that but above the "density" cut-off.
+SARA PLEASE CHECK THIS.

 ##### Rank computation

-To calculate the ranks we used the TPM values at cell population level (output file from the Sum Raw Counts).
+To calculate the ranks of expression of genes per cell type we use the TPM values at cell population level (output file from the Sum Raw Counts).

 ## Detailed guidelines: